 It started with a swollen knee, regret that I ever played soccer, and the fear of possibly undergoing my first-ever surgery — but ultimately, the promise of an end to a bizarre chapter of my life.
 It quickly turned into full-body joint pain, several tentative diagnoses, many doctor’s appointments with multiple specialists, and a lifelong journey.

-That’s right, I’m talking about the onset and diagnosis of a chronic illness.
+I’m talking about the onset and diagnosis of chronic pain.
 It started as physical pain, but it quickly turned into a mental health problem (or many mental health problems).
-The roller coaster of emotions that accompanies chronic illness or any serious illness for that matter is a journey all its own — one that I’ll detail for those of you who do and don’t have one yourself.
+The roller coaster of emotions that accompanies a chronic physical illness or any serious illness for that matter is a journey all its own — one that I’ll detail for those of you who do and don’t have one yourself.